City View Classes

 Language Arts

-Writing: In writing, students have the opportunity to choose topics and themes that they wish to explore both in fiction and non-fiction writing.
-Students learn the power of words to articulate concepts of justice and equity, and they learn to cultivate their authentic voice through the editing process.
-Students write essays, poetry, and even a 20-page script for a play.
+Writing: in Writing, students have the opportunity to choose topics and themes that they wish to explore both in fiction and non-fiction writing. students learn the power of words to articulate concepts of justice and equity, and they learn to cultivate their authentic voice through the editing process. students write essays, poetry, and even scripts for a theatre productions.

-Reading: Literature Circles discussions are small group reading circles where we explore themes of justice such as Black and Indigenous history, Residential schools, the impacts of war, the Holocaust and other global issues through Literature.
-Many of these books also connect to learning in subject areas like geography, history, and science.
+Reading: literature circles discussions are small group reading circles where we explore themes of justice such as indigenous history and residential schools, the impacts of war, the holocaust and other global issues through literature. many of these books also connect to learning in subject areas like geography, history, and science.

 Social Studies